 International transfer students

 Students transferring from a two or four-year institution outside of the United States are eligible to receive transfer academic scholarships.
 For more information on requirements, please visit the International Student page.

 Transfer Articulation Guides are available for many Michigan, Ohio and Canadian colleges and universities.

 Transfer Course Equivalency Guides

-Financial Assistance is Available
+Financial Assistance Is Available

-Northwood University offers a variety of scholarships including: Merit Transfer Student Scholarships, Phi Theta Kappa Scholarships and Business Club Scholarships.
+Northwood University offers a variety of scholarships‚ including Merit Transfer Student Scholarships‚ Phi Theta Kappa Scholarships and Business Club Scholarships.

 Future Transfer Students

 A student who plans to transfer to Northwood in the future should contact the Office of Admissions to speak to a transfer counselor.
 This will allow the student to be advised on the appropriate classes and/or electives to take depending on the student’s transfer goals.
-Early planning is better, but a transfer coordinator can advise a student at any point regarding their transfer to Northwood.
+Early planning is better, but a transfer coordinator can advise a student at any point regarding his/her transfer to Northwood.